We save the lives of seniors and medical-need dogs

 Piglet was hit by a car and rescued by AZ Humane Society.
 He lost both of his eyes due to his injuries.
 However, not seeing and hearing does not stop him from having fun, exploring, and cuddling with his new foster sister.
 He is a small dude who quickly acclimated to his new environment and is loving his new foster family and life.
 We were so excited when Piglet was adopted by his foster family!!!

 Daisy was a three year old pit-lab mix who was dumped because her family was moving out of state and did not want to take her.
 She was so terrified at the shelter, so she was immediately placed on the euthanization list.
 The founders of PFBR adopted Daisy the day before she was to be euthanized.

 Maxwell was a 16 week old pit-dane mix who was emaciated and had staff infection due to his brothers' and sisters' living conditions.
 The founders of PFBR adopted Maxwell as their own and assisted in finding one his sister's a forever home.

 Oreo was a 13 year old border collie E-listed shelter girl whose owner passed away.
 She also was extremely ill with valley fever and cancer.
 The founders of PFBR adopted Oreo as a hospice rescue, providing her lots of love and comfort for the rest of her life.
 Unfortunately, Oreo passed away just seven weeks after her adoption in 2014.
-RIP
+RIP my friend.

 Sydney was a five year old pit-boxer mix who was dumped after being used for breeding.
 She was also missing hair on parts of her tail due to infection and tick infestation.
 The founders of PFBR adopted Sydney so she could be the matriarch of the pack.